 Notice the difference in payment when all things are held equal:

-So, if you have a mortgage interest rate that isn’t as low as the lowest of the rates in the above chart, consider refinancing with companies Lending Tree or Quicken Loans.
-And don’t forget to get your REAL credit score from myFico.com.
+So, if you have a mortgage interest rate that isn’t as low as the lowest of the rates in the above chart, consider refinancing with companies like CapWest Mortgage or Aurora Bank.
+And don’t forget to get your free credit score from GoFreeCredit.com!